 1. The Library shall be managed by the Board of Trustees.
 Each trustee shall be at least eighteen years of age.
-The Board shall include at least five and no more than eleven voting members, in accordance with the Library's Charter.
+The Board shall include at least five and no more than fifteen voting members, in accordance with the Library's Charter.

 2. In addition the Board shall have Ex-Officio members as stated in the amended Charter, namely the Superintendent of Schools for the Alexandria Central School District and the pastors of the Reformed, Methodist, and Roman Catholic Churches of Alexandria Bay.

 3. The current Board of Trustees shall serve until the Library's first annual meeting after the adoption of these By-Laws.
 At that time and in accordance with Article III, 13, and Article IX, a new Board of Trustees shall be elected with one-third serving one- year terms, one-third serving two-year terms, and one-third serving three year terms.
 After the first annual meeting subsequent to the adoption of these By-Laws, the term of office for all Board members shall be five years.
 Trustees may be re-elected.

 4. A Trustee may resign at any time by delivering a written resignation to the Board, the President, or the Secretary of the Library.
 The resignation shall take effect upon its receipt; the acceptance of the resignation shall not be necessary to deem it effective unless otherwise specified in the notice.
 Any Trustee may be removed, with or without cause, by a two-thirds vote of the entire Board.
 Any Trustee who misses three or more meetings during his or her term without notifying the President of the cause shall be immediately eligible for removal.